Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 #### Q12.
 What is the purpose of the `<samp>` element?

-- [ ] It connects the web browser to a SA-MP server.
+- [ ] It connects the web browser to an SA-MP server.
 - [ ] It identifies enclosed text as a sampler or an example.
 - [x] It identifies sample output from a computer program.
 - [ ] It uses a simple application messaging protocol to connect the browser to a texting device.